zyc-2024/chat/README.md

 Github copilot has helped me for completing some of the codes.

 ## How to deploy in your own device
-### Requirements for pip
-`pip install pyinstaller pywebview`

-# Emergency notice: The original batch file is broken, don't use it

-PS: You can just download the binary file in releases section since it was also generated using `build.bat`

 ## Updating queues